hoytech/quadrable/README.md

 ![](docs/proof1.svg)

-At this point you have a value, but you can't be sure that the JSON wasn't tampered with.
+At this point you have a value, but you can't be sure that the result wasn't tampered with.
 Maybe John's balance is actually "$0.05", or perhaps there isn't a record for John Smith at all.

-In order to convince you that the record is correct, the provider must send a proof along with the JSON.
+In order to convince you that the record exists and is correct, the provider must send a proof along with the JSON.
 You can use this to proof to re-compute the root hash and see if it matches the trusted root hash you acquired earlier.
 The way you do that is by hashing the JSON value you received to compute the leaf hash (in Quadrable, first combine it with the key's hash, see the collapsed leaf section FIXME).
 Next, compute the hash of the leaf's parent.

-However, to compute the parent node's hash you need to know the hash of the leaf's sibling node, since the parent is the hash of the concatenation of these two children.
-This value is known as a *witness* and is part of the proof that is provided:
+Unfortunately, to compute the parent node's hash you need to know the hash of the leaf's sibling node, since the parent is the hash of the concatenation of these two children.
+This is solved by sending this value (called a *witness*) as part of the proof:

 ![](docs/proof2.svg)